Adithyavj/adithyavj.github.io/_posts/2022-05-24-basic-authentication.md

                     };
                 });
 ```
-After adding this, we also need to add the useAuthorization() middleware in configure method before useAuthentication() middleware
+After adding this, we need to add the useAuthorization() middleware after useAuthentication() in the configure method.
 To allow only authorized users to access an endpoint, we use the Authorize attribute on the particular method.

-Now to access the endpoint, we need to send the JWT token in the authorization header along with the request headers in the format ``` Bearer <jwtToken> ```
+Now to access the endpoint, we need to send the JWT token in the authorization header along with the request headers in the format ``` Bearer <jwtToken> ```.